 Walter K. Chess Center (2008) is a new student activity center honoring Dr. Walter K. Chess (Class of 1943) and his life-long dedication and generosity to Muskingum.
 The Center is part of the student residential complex and contains spaces for study, student meetings and social gatherings, a fitness area, a library annex, food services, and a lounge with resources related to careers, study abroad, internships, and other programs that enhance the educational experience of Muskingum undergraduate students.
-State-of-the-art technology links the Center to resources throughout the campus, thus making the Chess Center the hub of student life.
+State-of-the-art technology links the Center to resources throughout the campus.
+A pedestrian bridge from the upper level of the facility connects the two major residential areas of the campus, thus making the Chess Center the hub of student life.